-Idris Elba Reveals Gold's Untold Stories
+Idris Elba reveals Gold's untold stories

-(MENAFN- AETOSWire) (BUSINESS WIRE )--Today the World Gold Council announces the release of a new documentary: GOLD: A Journey with Idris Elba, created in partnership with Pioneer Productions .
+(MENAFN- Instinctif) Dubai, 5th October 2023 – Today the World Gold Council announces the release of a new documentary: GOLD: A Journey with Idris Elba, created in partnership with Pioneer Productions.

-Immersed in adventure, Idris Elba (Luther, Beasts of No Nation, Hijack) explores the mysteries, stories and untold human relationship with our most precious metal: gold.
+Immersed in adventure, Idris Elba (Luther, Beast of Nations, Hijack) explores the mysteries, stories and untold human relationship with our most precious metal: gold.
 As his journey unfolds, we're taken around the globe as he conquers his claustrophobia down Canadian mine shafts, explores his heritage in Ghana and delves into the journey to responsible mining in South Africa.

 From the 1800s Gold Rush stimulating early demand for Levi’s jeans, to the recent production of a $1M gold bar in Canada and the quest for the new gold seams in Peru; Elba uncovers the unique moments and milestones that bring the human story and socio-economic impact of gold to life.